-Dr. Steinberg performs Testosterone implants in the form of small pellets (Testopel), which slowly deliver testosterone over the course of three to six months.
-During a 15 minute office procedure, the testosterone pellets are implanted under the skin in the buttock using local anesthesia and gradually dissolve over a few months.
+Testosterone Pellet Therapy Dr. Steinberg performs Testosterone pellet insertions.
+The pellets slowly and consistently deliver testosterone over the course of three to six months.
+During a 15 minute office procedure, the testosterone pellets are implanted under the skin using local anesthesia.
+The pellets gradually dissolve over a few months.
 This testosterone delivery method gives a slow, steady constant infusion of testosterone into the body.